1997 Feb 16

 While I photograph principally for my own enjoyment I hope

-that those shown on this site and hopefully purchased by you will give you
+that those shown on this site and hopefully purchased by you, or freely

 memories of friends and family.
 ALL proceeds from the sale of these